 Ease of Adjustment

 This is where the Balance struggled against the competition.
-It has the more old-fashioned snap-button adjustment system.
-Most of the other paddles had the ultra sleek lever-lock.
+It has a more old-fashioned snap-button adjustment system.
+Most of the other paddles had the ultra-sleek lever-lock.

 It is not hard to adjust, you push the metal button in and slide the handle up or down until the button snaps up into the next hole.
 These are spaced 2-inches apart.
 The problem is that if you don't keep things lined up, the button can disappear and you have to keep turning and sliding the handle until it finds a hole.

 Again, this is where the Balance fell short.
 The snap-button adjustment system can't compete with the lever-lock.
 However, the snap-button system of the Balance is excellent for what it is.
 The button is easy to push in, the handle shaft slides freely, and when the button locks in place, it is solid.
 There is no give or wiggle room.
 Once it's in place, it feels like a solid, one-piece paddle.

 The advantage of the snap-button system is that there is not a locking mechanism built into the handle.
 You can see the difference in the photos above.
 The Balance handle is on the left, and the LeverLock system found on the Werner handles is on the right.
 The Balance handle has no indentations or holes.
 As a result, the solid wood handle is the most comfortable of the bunch.